nadeemlab/SPT/docs/maintenance.md

 1. To verify preserved functionality during source code modification.
 2. To exemplify typical usage of classes and functions, including how they are wrapped in a container and how that container is setup.

-# `spt` tab completion
+### `spt` tab completion
+You might want to install `spatialprofilingtoolbox` to your local machine in order to initiate database control actions, ETL, etc.

-Bash completion has been implemented that allows the user to readily assess and find functionality provided at the command line.
+In this case bash completion is available that allows you to readily assess and find functionality provided at the command line.
 This reduces the need for some kinds of documentation, since such documentation is already folded in to the executables in such a way that it can be readily accessed.

 After installation of the Python package, an entry point `spt` is created.
 (Use `spt-enable-completion` to manually install the completion to a shell profile file).
 - `spt [TAB]` yields the submodules which can be typed next.